What is a RUN Number?

 If you have the correct term and you enter a RUN that is still not accepted by the system, eventually you'll get a message that says, "Authorization Failure – The RUN you entered is not correct for this term.
 Please contact your advisor to get the correct RUN for this term, then return to the Student menu and start again."
 Again, you should contact your advisor or advisement unit to get your RUN again, since it sounds like you may have been given an incorrect RUN for the term.
 Once you've gotten your RUN, please return to the Registration menu and then try again.

-If you get a different error message than the above two when attempting to enter your RUN, then please contact our office (using contact information near the top of this page) and be ready to tell us what the error message says exactly.
+If you get a different error message than the above two when attempting to enter your RUN, then please contact our office (using contact information in the left-hand column of this page) and be ready to tell us what the error message says exactly.
 (We don't know every possible error message in the system, so we may have to research what your particular message means.)
 But for the most part, RUN issues boil down to an incorrect RUN being entered or an incorrect term being selected.

 1 Effective with RUNs for the Spring 2017 semester or later, undergraduate students as noted above will still be assigned a RUN, and they will still need to use it in order to register for the first time for that term.
 Once successfully registered, within a day or two after that, most undergraduate students should then no longer be prompted to enter a RUN on future days when trying to make further registration changes for that term.
 This change does not impact graduate students, so they will still be prompted to enter a RUN in every SalukiNet Self-Service session if they are assigned a RUN.